 Frequently Asked Questions

-The determination on who is eligible for interment or internment at an Army Cemetery, and in what capacity, varies greatly.
-There are many factors that determine this which is why each decision is made on a case by case basis.
-If you have any questions about eligibility please contact one of the listed cemetery point of contacts.
+The determination of who is eligible for interment or inurnment at an Army Cemetery varies.
+There are many factors that affect eligibility which is why each decision is made on a case-by-case basis.
+If you have any questions about eligibility please contact the Cemetery Responsible Official listed for that cemetery.

 Before a service can be scheduled, all documentation needs to be submitted and reviewed by cemetery staff to establish and confirm eligibility.
 We recommend that you have all of the required documentation together before you call the cemetery to schedule the service.